0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Datasets/README.md

 - ***dupl*** :
   * **dupl** : with duplicates (multiples accession number in the same sentence)

-***Dataset23.csv*** correspond to the dataset used for training in this study, separator = semicolon ";", string delimited by " "string"
+***Dataset23.csv*** corresponds to the dataset used for training in this study, separator = semicolon ";", string delimited by " "string"